Glossary of Filtration terms

 HYDRAULIC FILTER, FULL FLOW: A hydraulic filter, which under specified conditions filters all influent flow.

-HYRAULIC FILTER, TWO STAGE: A hydraulic filter having two filter elements in series.
+: A hydraulic filter having two filter elements in series.

 HYDRAULICS: The study of fluids at rest or in motion.

 HYDROPHILIC: Water accepting or water wetting.
 Having an affinity for water, Capable of uniting with or dissolving in water.
-Effective coalescing requires a media to have hydrophilic characteristics that causes free or entrained water to commingle into droplets which, when mated with other droplets, form drops separated by gravity.
-It’s opposite of hydrophobic.
+Effective coalescing requires a media to have hydrophilic characteristics that cause free or entrained water to commingle into droplets which, when mated with other droplets, form drops separated by gravity.
+It’s the opposite of hydrophobic.

 HYDROPHOBIC: Non-water wetting.
 Having an antagonism for water.
 Not capable of uniting or mixing with water.
 Hydrophobic features are induced in the process of cellulose manufacture.
 Opposite of hydrophilic.